Lincoln Park

 About the Location

-Lincoln Park is a sprawling urban green space with a rich history dating back to the city's first professional urban plan in 1909.
-Originally called Northeast Park, it was purchased as part of a plan to create large city parks in each quadrant of Oklahoma City.
+Tucked away in Oklahoma City lies Lincoln Park, a vast urban oasis whose story begins with the city's first professional urban plan back in 1909.
+Originally known as Northeast Park, it was part of an ambitious vision to create major green spaces in each of OKC's quadrants.

-The park also houses some of the best examples of Works Progress Administration (WPA) architecture in the city, including an amphitheater, picnic grounds east of the lake, and the old lake bathhouse, which now serves as the Zoozeum.
+Architecture buffs will appreciate some of the finest examples of Works Progress Administration (WPA) architecture in Oklahoma City.
+Keep an eye out for the amphitheater, the picnic grounds east of the lake, and the old lake bathhouse which has been repurposed as the Zoozeum - a neat blend of history and modern function.

 All Features & Facilities